Mc-Zen/tidy/docs/tidy-guide.typ

 There is another nice little feature: in the docstring, you can cross-reference other definitions with the extra syntax `@@repeat()` or `@@awful-pi`.
 This will automatically create a link that when clicked in the PDF will lead you to the documentation of that definition.

 Of course, everything happens instantaneously, so you can see the live result while writing the docs for your package.
 Keep your code documented!

+= More options

+Sometimes you want to document "private" functions and variables but omit them in the public documentation.
+In order to hide all definitions starting with an underscore, you may set `omit-private-definitions` to `true` in the call to #ref-fn("show-module()").
+Similarly, "implementation parameters" to otherwise public functions occur once in a while.
+These are then used internally by the library.
+In order to conceal such parameters which may lead to confusion with dedicated documentation readers, you can name them with a leading underscore and set `omit-private-parameters` to `true` as well.

 #pagebreak()